andres-erbsen/dename-writeup/dename.md

 changes made more than $\Delta t + 2\lambda$ ago must be reflected in the mapping.
 However, we do not see it as a problem because we expect security-critical profile changes to be rare and thus consider waiting for them acceptable.
-Furthermore, if strict security guarantees are not required and a server can be trusted to return the latest mapping -- which is at most $\Delta t$ old -- we can assume that all changes made at least $\Delta t$ (rather than $\Delta t + 2 \lambda$) ago are
+If strict security guarantees are not required and a server can be trusted to return the latest mapping -- which is at most $\Delta t$ old -- we can assume that all changes made at least $\Delta t$ (rather than $\Delta t + 2 \lambda$) ago are